roerohan/blog/content/blog/why-i-started-blogging/index.md

 ## Documenting my work

 Every software engineer understands the importance of documentation - whether you're trying to figure out how to do something, or if you want to find out what the hell you worked on last month.
 I've been a developer for over 4 years now, and I've explored a myriad of different technologies and tools.
 However, when I look back, the picture is blurry.
-This blog is my way of documenting what I learnt in the technical domain, so that I have something to look back to when I try to figure out what I did last quarter.
+This blog is my way of documenting what I learned in the technical domain so that I have something to look back to when I try to figure out what I did last quarter.
 Just like how you take pictures of your trips as fond memories, I plan to capture some moments in my journey - so that I can look back to what my thoughts and opinions were in the past and how they have (or have not) changed in the present.

 But who the hell cares about my journey? \
 I do.
 Nobody cares about the pictures you post on Instagram or the Tweets you share on Twitter (are we really calling it X now?), but does that ever stop you from showcasing ugly pictures of your feet on a beautiful beach destroying a gorgeous sunset?
 We all think that other people are looking at us and judging us, but actually, everyone is worried about their own life.